Naveen Jindal School of Management

 NOTE: The Executive Education area of the Naveen Jindal School of Management offers four distinctive and separate MBA programs, which retain the same set of MBA core courses but have their own set of specific topical electives.
 These include the Executive MBA (EMBA), the Global Leadership Executive MBA (GLEMBA), the Executive MBA with an emphasis in project management, product lifecycle and supply chain, or organizational behavior and coaching, and the Executive Healthcare MBA.

-Calculus is required as a prerequisite for some of the coursework in the MBA.
-Candidates that have not taken calculus or an equivalent course will need to take OPRE 6303 to meet this requirement.
+Calculus is required as a graduate program prerequisite.
+Candidates that have not taken an equivalent course will need to complete OPRE 6303 with a grade of "B" or better to meet the calculus requirement.

 Core Courses: 29 semester credit hours